NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/NPC Gallery/Antipaladin.md

 abilities_mid:
   - name: ""
   - name: "Destructive Vengeance"
-    desc: "`pf2:r` (divine) **Trigger** An enemy within 15 feet damages the antipaladin\n**Effect** The antipaladin increases the amount of damage they take by 2d6 and deals 2d6 to the triggering enemy, choosing 2d6 spirit or 2d6 void damage.
+    desc: "`pf2:r` (divine) **Trigger** An enemy within 15 feet damages the antipaladin\n* * *\n\n**Effect** The antipaladin increases the amount of damage they take by 2d6 and deals 2d6 to the triggering enemy, choosing 2d6 spirit or 2d6 void damage.
 In addition, the antipaladin deals 2 extra damage of the chosen type with their Strikes against the triggering creature until the end of the antipaladin's next turn."

 attacks:
   - name: ""